Pulau Brani

-Historic use
+History

+Pre-independence

-The bulk of the island was occupied by the Malayan Command Ordnance Depot until 1937 when a new purpose built depot was constructed at Alexandra on the mainland.
+The bulk of the island was occupied by the Malayan Command Ordnance Depot until 1937, when a new purpose-built depot was constructed at Alexandra on the mainland.

 The Straits Trading Co. built a tin smelting factory on Pulau Brani in 1890 to process the tin ores mined in mainland Malaya.
 The factory was on the island for more than 70 years before it had to move out to make way for the Brani Naval Base in the late 1960s.

-The British army had their maritime (water transport) base here, first with the RASC and then the RCT.
+The British army had its maritime (water transport) base on the island, first with the RASC and then the RCT.
 Many families lived in the married quarters on the island.
 Primary children attended the British army school located near Buller Jetty, as did the children from army families on Blakang Mati (now Sentosa).
-Secondary age children had to go to the mainland by ferry, attending the Alexandra Schools at Gillman Barracks, then after 1964 either Bourne (in the Gillman buildings) or the brand new St John's Comprehensive in what is now the United World College in Dover Road.
+Secondary age children had to go to the mainland by ferry, attending the Alexandra Schools at Gillman Barracks, then after 1964 either Bourne (in the Gillman buildings) or the then new St John's Comprehensive at what is now the United World College at Dover Road.

-Current use
+Post-independence

-After Singapore's independence, Brani Naval Base was built on Pulau Brani.
-In the year 2000, the Navy later moved from their base on Pulau Brani to Changi and Tuas Naval Bases, and the Police Coast Guard (PCG) took over the former site of the naval base in 2006, forming it into today's PCG Brani Regional Base.
-The rest of Pulau Brani was developed as Brani Container Terminal (see Port of Singapore).
+After Singapore's independence, Brani Naval Base was built on the island.
+In the year 2000, the base was relocated out of Pulau Brani to Changi and Tuas.
+The Police Coast Guard (PCG) took over the former site of the naval base in 2006, forming it into today's PCG Brani Regional Base.
+The rest of Pulau Brani was developed into the Brani Container Terminal.

 Panoramic view of Pulau Brani with Selat Sengkir (Sengkir Straits) in the foreground.
 Taken from Sentosa near the Visitor Arrival Centre.

-Future use

-Pulau Brani is intended to be re-developed to host a resort and other tourist attractions as part of the Greater Southern Waterfront project.
-Brani Container Terminal will be consolidated at the Tuas Mega Port for this to occur.
+Redevelopment plans

+In 2019, then Prime Minister Lee Hsien Loong announced plans to redevelop Pulau Brani into a new tourist destination.
+Development will start after port operations on the island are relocated to Tuas Megaport, scheduled to be completed by 2027.
+In October 2025, the Sentosa Development Corporation began studying the possibility of implementing a people mover system connecting the island to the mainland, similar to the Sentosa Express to Sentosa.